ims-systems-00/ims-kb/docs/General Information/13 - Task Manager/add_task.md

 ### Modifying a Task

-In order to `Amend` a Task, select the pencil icon under the `Actions` field and navigate to the tab named `Amend task`.
+In order to `Amend` a Task, select the eye icon under the `Actions` field and navigate to the tab named `Amend task`.
 When finished, to save your changes click on `Update`.

 If you wish to mark a task as *completed* click on the `Complete` button instead of `Update`.